doctor discusses something during conference

 Site Selection

-Identity & Engage Diversity-Oriented Sites and Investigators
+Identify & Engage Diversity-Oriented Sites and Investigators

 To achieve diversity, the Sites and Principal Investigators play a critical role.
 With decades of experience and relationships in place, Medpace employs a number of tactics to identify the sites and the PIs who can help achieve diversity, including: